deifemu/Blobbopy/README.md

 # Status
  - The first few levels are playable.
- - No Sound
- - No animations
+ - Some Sounds and animations work

 # How to play
 apt install python3-pygame